 - 2 tsp Hot Sauce

-When it is ready to slice, unwrap and discard butcher paper.
+- When it is ready to slice, unwrap and discard butcher paper.
 Slice the brisket down the middle and separate the point from the flat.
 Slice the flat against the grain by going at the same angle as when you sliced it in half.
 Rotate the point 90 degrees and then slice in order to go against the grain.
-When you are done, serve and enjoy!
+When you are done, serve and enjoy with smoked brisket!